Careers Related Learning

 Fundamentally, everyone’s experience of the world is cross curricular, as everything that surrounds us can be seen and understood from multiple perspectives.
 Our careers related learning curriculum at Milton Primary therefore aims to take advantage of a range of opportunities for children to make links between different subject areas, supporting the use and application of what has already been taught and learned in new and different ways and providing opportunities for deep, meaningful learning.

 English (inc. Reading): Communication, both orally and through various written forms, is key to so many professions.
 Through the vast range of texts that we read, particularly non-fiction, pupils are encouraged to consider the experts behind the information and what careers we could pursue if we were interested in being experts in these fields.
 When enjoying fiction texts, authorial choices and craft are discussed, and those children taking a keen interest in writing take real inspiration from this.
-When writing for different purposes and audiences, such as letters, newspaper reports or persuasive arguments; when considering the formality of their writing; when making careful language choices; children are reminded of when they will need these skills in a multitude of future career paths.
+When writing for different purposes and audiences, such as letters, newspaper reports or persuasive arguments; when considering the formality of their writing; when making careful language choices; children are reminded of when they will need this knowlesge in a multitude of future career paths.

 Mathematics: Developing our careers related learning curriculum has been a brilliant way to help pupils see a purpose behind maths.
 Mathematicians in all year groups can now see ways that their strengths can translate to careers such as accounting and economics for example, and this was also inspired for one class by a visit from an accountant who was formerly a pupil at our academy!
 All pupils are also encouraged to see how maths will be needed in the careers they aspire for, for example ratio in cooking and geometry in architecture.
 The children being aware of their aspirations and how to reach these goals is very powerful when helping them to link maths to real life situations.

 Computing: Technology is now such a huge part of our lives and children embrace any opportunity they get to use it and enjoy it.
-We use computing as a way to encourage children who have an interest in this to channel their interest to develop skills that the developing world will need.
+We use computing as a way to encourage children who have an interest in this to channel their interest to develop the knowledge that the developing world will need.

 SMSC and British Values:

-- Spiritual: A child’s spiritual beliefs and views may be what lead them to feel passionate about a career choice, and this is passion is encouraged.
+- Spiritual: A child’s spiritual beliefs and views may be what lead them to feel passionate about a career choice, and this passion is encouraged.

 - Moral: Many people are drawn towards their choice of career because of the impact it has on the world.
 Tapping into what a child is passionate about in the world is key to them striving for a career that they will care about.